 Quarterly reporting and analysis to assess the utilization and effectiveness of the program.

 Design and implement an annual promotional campaign which will include periodic mailings of EAP materials and internal promotion of EAP’s value and accessibility.
-Contractor is responsible for the cost of printing the promotional materials and any related distribution and mailing costs.
+Contractor is responsible for the cost of printing the promotional materials.

-Have representatives available to attend vendor fairs and health fairs.
+Have representatives available to attend vendor fairs and health fairs as mutually agreed upon by the State and Contractor.

 Provide monthly data files in a mutually agreed upon format to the State’s data warehouse for any services resulting in a counseling referral that contain, at minimum, the following data elements: